GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: Introduction

-The localization system works by detecting the crosshair in a square of the chessboard.
-We specifically selected a blue and white chessboard floor and a green laser diode, as green lasers are most easily visible and other commercially available black and white chessboard floors complicate the crosshair detection, caused by the large difference in laser reflective behavior between black and white squares.
-The laser diode is installed such that the \gls{AMR} moves in the direction of the vertical crosshair line, thus the angle between the vertical crosshair line and the chessboard lines in $x$ direction gives the AMR's heading.
+The localization system works by detecting the crosshair in a chessboard square.
+We selected a blue and white chessboard floor and a green laser diode, as green lasers are most easily visible and other commercially available black and white chessboard floors complicate the crosshair detection, caused by the large difference in laser reflective behavior between black and white squares.
+The camera image is calibrated such that the orientation of the chessboard in the image directly gives the heading.
 The corner coordinates of the chessboard squares are known and serve as passive position references for \gls{AMR} localization.

-Since the chessboard corner coordinates and the crosshair orientation are ambiguous to the camera which only observes a small, local area of the periodic chessboard pattern, we additionally equip the floor with different \gls{QR} codes as global position and orientation references.
-All \gls{QR} codes are oriented in the same direction, parallel to the chessboard lines, and their corners can therefore be used to extract the $x$- and $y$-directions of the chessboard lines in global coordinates.
+Since the camera only observes a small, local area of the periodic chessboard pattern, the corner coordinates are ambiguous.
+Adding different \gls{QR} codes as global position and orientation references to the floor resolves this ambiguity.
+All \gls{QR} codes are coarsely aligned with the chessboard lines, and their corners can thus be used to extract the $x$- and $y$-directions of the chessboard lines in global coordinates.
 The \gls{QR} code IDs allow for identification of the \gls{QR} code squares and global positioning.
-By measuring the distance in $x$- and $y$-direction between a detected \gls{QR} code square center and the center of the square in which the crosshair lies (neglecting the trivial case where they are identical), we can further identify the crosshair square and its known corner coordinates without requiring a \gls{QR} code in each square.
-Measuring the relative position of the crosshair w.r.t. its square corners (at least three corners are required to build a square coordinate system, but we use four corners as known from a detected square) gives the \gls{AMR}'s position and the orientation of the vertical crosshair line w.r.t. the chessboard lines in $x$ direction its heading (here assumed as the crosshair position and orientation).
-An image describing the \gls{AMR} positioning is shown in Fig.~\ref{fig:overview_localization}.
+By measuring the offset between a detected \gls{QR} code square and the square containing the crosshair, the crosshair square and its known corner coordinates can be identified without requiring a \gls{QR} code in each square.

-High position and heading accuracy is enabled by placing the camera close to the ground and by precise estimation of the crosshair center and the crosshair lines, and the square corners and the chessboard lines.
-For this prototype, a camera with fisheye lens was chosen because of their large \gls{FoV}, allowing observation of multiple chessboard squares with a small camera-ground distance.
-The whole processing chain, which transforms the initial fisheye image, detects the \gls{QR} codes, the crosshair, and the chessboard squares, and finally estimates and smooths the \gls{AMR}'s position and heading, is described in Sec.~\ref{sec:ground_gazer}.